Nuitka/Nuitka-website/posts/nuitka-progress-spring-2015.rst

 optimization become more clever, less code needs to be generated, and that will help a lot.
-On some platforms, MSVC most notably, it can be really slow, but it's noteworthy that Nuitka works not just with 2008 edition, but with the lastest MSVC, which appears to be better.
+On some platforms, MSVC most notably, it can be really slow, but it's noteworthy that Nuitka works not just with 2008 edition, but with the latest MSVC, which appears to be better.

 Compatibility
 =============